4awpawz/trio/README.md

 -->
 ```

-Its value type is a `boolean` and can be decalred in includes and page fragments.
+value type: a `boolean`

+context: includes and page fragments

+required: no

 If set to `true` then Trio will append the include's or page fragment's content to the html tag in the page template that has the `data-trio-fragment` attribute.